devcybiko/glstools/README.mmap.md

 THEN, you should update package.json to increment the version number for glstools

 And finally do an `npm pub` to push it to npm.org

+## 1/16/2021

+It appears to be interfering with publishing

+I'm removing it temporarily